ruidosujeira/perf-linter/README.md

 - 📦 **Import hygiene enforcement:** `no-heavy-bundle-imports` detects default entrypoints from hefty packages (lodash, moment, legacy SDKs) and suggests subpath imports when it’s safe to autofix.
 - 🧠 **Analyzer-aware diagnostics:** Cross-file metadata now flows into reporters and docs so teams can understand memo boundaries, async origins, and bundle impact from a single lint run.
 - 🗂️ **Docs & DX refresh:** English and Portuguese READMEs showcase the new rules, configuration snippets, and guided examples; `docs/rules/no-heavy-bundle-imports.md` adds rationale/options for security/perf reviews.
+- 🦀 **Rust core (experimental):** a minimal Rust engine now powers ReDoS checks for `no-redos-regex` when available, with JSON I/O and safe fallback to JS if the binary isn’t present.

 See the detailed notes in [docs/changelog/0.5.0.md](docs/changelog/0.5.0.md).
 To opt out of the extra analyzer trace data, keep `debugExplain` set to `false` (the default) or disable it per-rule: